 Other issues include the fact that 1) the Workspace folder containing the SAI project gets manually deleted or copied to another project, 2) the name of the process has been altered and 3) the publication button is pressed without regenerating the code for DataMiner (i.e. the CREATE button).
 We are thinking about helping people to avoid these issues.

 Apart from rare cases of issues on the Workspace, my impression is that the algorithms remain stable if not explicitly altered.
 We periodically check 100 algorithms automatically and there have not been algorithms corrupted because of WS issues this year.
 For example, the algorithm "Absence Points Generation from Obis" was created with SAI in 2015 and still works (depending on the availability of the OBIS service).

 Finally, the logs of the computation are always returned to the user, both in the case of exception and in the case of successful computation.
 Those are the ones I use to debug the code.

-#10 Updated by Julien Barde almost 2 years ago
+#10 Updated by Julien Barde about 2 years ago